nextflow-io/nextflow/docs/git.md

 ### Azure Repos

-Nextflow has a builtin support for [Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/), a Git source code management service hosted in the Azure cloud.
+Nextflow has builtin support for [Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/), a Git source code management service hosted in the Azure cloud.
 To access your Azure Repos with Nextflow provide the repository credentials using the configuration snippet shown below:

 ```groovy
 providers {